MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 ## Manage subscriptions
 Subscriptions are managed on a workspace level.
 Subscriptions can be viewed and managed by their creator and by the workspace administrator.
+Power BI administrators can view logs and turn certain subscription features on and off.

 # [Creator](#tab/creator)